harness-community/harness-community.github.io/website/blog/2022-10-07-Harness-Platform/getting_start_harness_platform.md

 **Feature flags** create private swim lanes for developer where they can ship the feature directly to customers and then control over who sees it , get feedback and turn on and off when needed.

-We recommend you to follow the below blog and implement your first feature flag , I am sure you are going to love the way it works :
+We recommend you follow the below blog and implement your first feature flag, I am sure you are going to love the way it works:

 - [Implement your first Feature Flag](https://harness.io/blog/implement-your-first-feature-flag)